b0llull0s/-Project-Etch-a-Sketch-/README.md

 # Project: Etch-a-Sketch

-This project is part of [The Odin Project](https://www.theodinproject.com/)'s Foundations course.<br>
+- This project is part of [The Odin Project](https://www.theodinproject.com/)'s Foundations course.
-It aims to replicate an "Etch-a-Sketch" toy where users can draw on a grid with their mouse, changing the color of grid squares as they hover over them.<br>
+- It aims to replicate an "Etch-a-Sketch" toy where users can draw on a grid with their mouse, changing the color of grid squares as they hover over them.
-The project focuses on JavaScript, DOM manipulation, and CSS layout using Flexbox.
+- The project focuses on JavaScript, DOM manipulation, and CSS layout using Flexbox.

 ## Demo